Forget the catwalk when choosing your interview wardrobe

 Take on trends with care

-That said, injecting personality into your interview wardrobe, be that a with your favourite animal print – a key look for Autumn 2018 – is no bad thing.
+That said, injecting personality into your interview wardrobe is no bad thing.
 But, use your accessories to do so.
-A scarf, handbag, pair of socks or cufflinks can be the perfect way to inject your look with personality without going overboard.
+A scarf, handbag, pair of socks, or cufflinks can be the perfect way to inject your personality without going overboard.

 Do a dress rehearsal

-Try on your entire interview ensemble a few days before the appointment to make sure everything fits you properly, is clean, pressed and ready to go.
+Try on your entire interview ensemble a few days before the appointment to make sure that everything fits you properly, is clean, pressed, and ready to go.
 Do you need to tighten a loose button or shine your shoes?
-Take care of these details ahead of time so you can focus on more important items the day of the interview.
+Take care of these details ahead of time so that you can focus on more important items the day of the interview.

 To read the full article, click here.

 Not getting as many interviews as you expected?
 Let TopCV help with a free CV review.

 - 8 serious signs it's time to quit your job

 - How to tailor your CV to the job description

 - No interviews?
 How to improve your CV success rate